 This essay is for fellow travellers who feel stripped of dignity.
 For those who believe solidarity cannot be built from paternalism.
 Who have come to see the weakness and futility of boycotts, marches and writing.
-For those of us who now sit between radicalism and defeatism, I write this with the hope that our collective actions can become more than the sum of their parts.
-In the midst of the relief and triumphant responses to the declaration of a "ceasefire" in Gaza - while the Zionist enemy and Palestinian collaborators2 rage through Jenin and the Zionist entity has now broken off hostage exchanges in favour of a continued holocaust by bombs in Gaza - I do not feel a sense of victory for my role in opposing Zionist colonial genocide, but one of failure.
-At the announcement of the short-lived "ceasefire" a woman in Gaza declared "We are the ones who endured and stood firm.
-There are no achievements to credit anyone, not any leader, not any official, not any country, the achievement is here."
-She exacts truth upon the hollow social rituals we have come to term "solidarity".
+For those of us who now sit between celebration and defeatism.
+I write this with the hope that our collective actions can become more than the sum of their parts.
+In the midst of the current relief and triumphant responses to the declaration of a "ceasefire" in Gaza - while the Zionist enemy and Palestinian collaborators2 now rage through Jenin - I do not feel a sense of victory for my role in opposing Zionist colonial holocaust, but one of failure.
+At the announcement of the ceasefire a woman in Gaza declared "We are the ones who endured and stood firm.
+There are no achievements to credit anyone, not any leader, not any official, not any country, the achievement is here."3 She https://electronicintifada.net/content/dismantle-it-and-letthem-fall/31281 from the depravities of Imperialism around the world do not have, to strike at its heart.
+The current ceasefire does not signify an end to colonial war, but merely a displacement of Zionist barbarism elsewhere, specifically now into the West Bank.
+The peace policing, the whitewashing of past struggles, the Liberal humanitarian moralism, the performative showcasing of a solidarity empty of concrete action - these are all designed to pacify the possibilities of a militancy and radical solidarity which is not only realizable but has been shown time and again to be effective.